 4 OBJECTIVES

-The RFL is committed to implementing, monitoring and evaluating this long-term education and information strategy so that successive generations of players and support staff understand their rights, responsibilities an anti-doping risks and can practically apply this information and education in their day-to-day lives.
+The RFL is committed to implementing, monitoring and evaluating this long-term education and information strategy so that successive generations of players and support staff understand their rights, responsibilities and anti-doping risks and can practically apply this information and education in their day-to-day lives.
 The RFL are committed to working with UK Anti-Doping, WADA, the RLEF and the RLIF to ensure each of the audiences identified above understand how they can protect both themselves and Rugby League in the UK.

 The RFL has identified the following objectives to enable our vision to become a reality: